 In the coming years, cities like Bellevue will continue to have an important role to play in preserving environmental quality and addressing the challenges of population growth, climate change, and sustainable resource use.
+Current plans show Bellevue's population is expected to increase Cities are responsible for 70% of global greenhouse gas emissions and are therefore critical to addressing climate change.
+As centers of commerce, culture, and innovation, cities have an important role to play in building a just and sustainable future for all.

-Current plans show Bellevue's population is expected to increase 10 percent by 2035, bringing an estimated 15,000 new residents to the city along with 48,000 new jobs, underscoring the need for good access to transit, affordable housing, and preservation of the environment.
+10 percent by 2035, bringing an estimated 15,000 new residents to the city along with 48,000 new jobs, underscoring the need for good access to transit, affordable housing, and preservation of the environment.